offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 `{bm} /(Security)_TOPIC/i`

 Kubernetes comes with several features to enhance cluster security.
-These include gating off intra-cluster networking, gating off how containers can break isolation, and providing access control mechanisms to the API.
+These include gating off inter-cluster networking, gating off how containers can break isolation, and providing access control mechanisms to the API.

 The subsections below detail various security related topics.